CenterForDigitalHumanities/TPEN3/pages/index.md

 > TPEN3 is now in early access!
 [Learn what's new]({{site.url}}/announcements/2025/11/24/whats-new-tpen3.html) and
 > [sign up today](./login?returnTo={{site.url}}/announcements/2025/11/24/whats-new-tpen3.html) to start transcribing with the latest features.

+{: .notice}
+> Privacy first: read the [TPEN3 Privacy Statement]({{site.url}}/privacy/) for details on data use, local storage, and your rights.
+TPEN is intended for adult
+> human users.
+We do not sell or rent any data and implement no tracking or analytics.

 ## Transcription for Paleographical and Editorial Notation

 {: .unauthenticated}